 L&C Board of Trustees Scholarship - This scholarship waives tuition and fees for the fall and spring semester immediately following graduation from high school.
 Applicants must be in the top 10 percent of high school graduating class, or have a grade point average of 3.0 out of 4.0, or score above 22 on the ACT exam.
 Student must be enrolled full time (12 hours or more) each semester.
 Applicants must be recommended by a high school counselor, teacher, or principal.
 The number of recipients will be determined by funds allocated to the scholarship fund.
 Recipient cannot receive any other tuition waivers or scholarships such as ISAC MAP that pay tuition and fees only.
 This scholarship is not renewable for a second year.
 Contact your high school counselor or the Financial Aid Office for an application.
-Application deadline is April 29, 2005.
+Application deadline is April 28, 2006.

 L&C Faculty Association Academic Excellence Scholarship - A \$500 scholarship (\$250 fall semester and \$250 spring semester).
-This scholarship is intended to encourage excellence and enterprise among all reentry students, and requires a grade point average of 3.5 or over.
-Applicants must have completed 32 or more credit hours of L&C coursework.
+This scholarship is intended to encourage excellence and enterprise among students with a grade point average of 3.5 or over.
+Applicants must have completed 24 or more credit hours of L&C coursework.
 Student must be enrolled at least half-time (6 hours or more) each semester.
 This scholarship will first be applied to unpaid balances in the following order: Tuition and fees, books and supplies.
 Any unused amounts will be carried forward to the student's next semester.
 This scholarship is not automatically renewed each academic year.
 Students need to reapply.
 Applications are available in the Financial Aid Office.
-Application deadline is April 29, 2005.
+Application deadline is April 28, 2006.

-L&C Faculty Association Education Career Scholarship - A\$1,000.00 per academic year scholarship assigned to the four-year institution of the recipient.
+L&C Faculty Association Education Career Scholarship - A \$1,000.00 per academic year scholarship assigned to the four-year institution of the recipient.
 This scholarship is designed to support the continuing or returning baccalaureate degree candidate declaring a career in education, and requires a GPA of 3.0 or over.
+Applicants must have completed 24 or more credit hours of L&C coursework.
+A Letter of Recommendation from a L&C Exculty member or comparing the set of the Faculty member or someone in the education field is also required.
 The Faculty Association will send a check to the baccalaureate institution the recipient will be attending.
 L&C is not responsible for ensuring this check is received by the other institution's deadline(s) for tuition, fees, room, board, book, and supplies.
 Applications are available in the Financial Aid Office.
-Application deadline is April 29, 2005.
+Application deadline is April 28, 2006.